MarianOforiYeboah/Business-Intelligence-Presentation/README.md

 # Social Media and Mental Health Analysis
-This will be the repository for my 2024 capstone project.
-It will include all documentation and links to videos etc.
+This repository exclusively contains the documentation and resources for my Business Intelligence Presentation, "Social Media and Mental Health Analysis."
+This presentation is an integral part of the Team ETL…